-“It MUST be integrated to save data entry time and lots of operational and admin time, not to mention the problems of missing and incorrect information that happens all to often with multiple systems that are not well integrated."
+“It MUST be integrated to save data entry time (and lots of operational and admin time), it also must solve the problem of missing and incorrect information that happens all-to often with multiple systems that are not well integrated."

 If you have been running your scaffolding company for any length of time then you have developed various systems to cover most of those listed above.